GET-Prog/GET-Prog.github.io/_posts/2021-10-20-hacktober-thiagohoh.md

 🌲🌴👕

-So this year i was a **little** busy, so i decided to take it easy, and doing some research to find some cool repositorys/projects, i found the perfect one:
+So this year I was a **little** busy, so I decided to take it easy, and doing some research to find some cool repositorys/projects, I found the perfect one:
  [FunnyAlgorithms](https://github.com/ReciHub/FunnyAlgorithms), and as they say "A repository with a bunch of funny algorithms, beginners friendly".
 So this was a great opportunity to revisit some old code that and rewrite and share them with others.

 Well the hardest part was to think of a funny algotithm, that wasn't there yet...
-So i kind ~~cheated~~ used the term funny in a very loose way.
+So I kind ~~cheated~~ used the term funny in a very loose way.
 I mean, isn't it funny how different a code looks when it's written to be a kernel module???
 I thought so, too.

 The code is a simple module that when loaded display all running taks on the terminal.
-I know, i know it's kinda simple, but in a cool way is also very beginner friendly if you are new to Linux kernel.
+I know, I know it's kinda simple, but in a cool way is also very beginner friendly if you are new to Linux kernel.

 So let's get to the code, and how some things are a little different.